dakanji/RefindPlus/README-Dev.md

 - **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.
 - **"showtools" Token:** Additional tool added:
   - `clean_nvram` : Allows resetting nvram directly from RefindPlus.
-    - When run on Mac Firmware, RefindPlus will additionally trigger nvRAM garbage collection
+    - When run on Apple firmware, RefindPlus will additionally trigger nvRAM garbage collection
 - **"csr_values" Token:** A value of `0` can be set as the `Enabled` value to ensure `Over The Air` (OTA) updates when running macOS 11.x (Big Sur), or later, with SIP enabled.
   - This is equivalent to activating the `csr_normalise` token.
 - **"timeout" Token:** The default is no timeout unless explicitly set.